Skip to main content

 Integration Layer (MCP)

-• Standardized tool access — every integration exposes specific capabilities (query metrics, search logs, read code)
+• Standardized tool access.
+Every integration exposes specific capabilities such as querying metrics, searching logs, and reading code.

-• Real-time data — no data syncing or ETL pipelines; the agent queries your tools live during investigations
+• Real-time data.
+There are no data syncing or ETL pipelines; the agent queries your tools live during investigations.

 See Integrations for the full list of supported tools and setup guides.